-Leaks Suggest White House Plan to Purge Leakers Won’t Go as Planned
+Leaks Suggest White House Plan to Purge Leakers Won’t Go As Planned

 Since President Trump is opposed to apologies — particularly when they involved his war hero political foe — the White House refused to publicly acknowledge that it’s not cool to make fun of a senator battling brain cancer.
 Instead, they focused on admonishing communications staffers for leaking a remark made during a private meeting, and embarked on a quest to figure out who shared the comment with reporters.
 Both of these efforts were promptly leaked to the press.

-Trump has demanded changes to his communications team to crack down on leaks, Politico reports, and now some midlevel and junior aides are expected to be purged from the team – according to “three people familiar with the situation.”
+Trump has demanded changes to his communications team to crack down on leaks, Politico reports, and now some mid-level and junior aides are expected to be purged from the team — according to “three people familiar with the situation.”

-White House chief of staff John Kelly reportedly signed off on this plan.
+White House Chief of Staff John Kelly reportedly signed off on this plan.
 No time frame was offered for the firings and reassignments, but it seems like a tall order.
 On Tuesday a source shared Kelly’s comments to some of the administration’s latest staffers.
 Per Politico:

 Kelly, whose relationship with Trump has been distant over the past few months, is a close ally of the president in the matter.
 In an orientation session for some of the administration’s recent hires on Tuesday morning, he sought to explain Sadler’s remark, telling the group that it was merely a factual statement — not a morbid joke.